Local Charities Who Support Our Community

-The holiday season is a great time to get in touch and support those organizations that care for those in our community.
-Whether you’re new to North Carolina or born and raised here, it’s worthwhile to get to know some of the area’s reputable charities and impactful programs that support our state’s most vulnerable populations.
+The holiday season is a great time to get in touch and support organizations that care for those in our community.
+Whether you’re new to North Carolina or were born and raised here, it’s worthwhile to know some of the area’s reputable charities and impactful programs that support our state’s most vulnerable populations.

-In the event you are looking for a cause that speaks to your holiday spirit, below is a list and a short description of some of those local charities:
+In the event you are looking for a cause that speaks to your holiday spirit, below is a list and a short description of some of North Carolina’s local charities:

 Second Harvest Food Bank

 Since 1981, Second Harvest has been distributing food to communities throughout the Carolinas.
 The organization operates in 14 counties in North Carolina: Anson, Burke, Cabarrus, Catawba, Cleveland, Gaston, Iredell, Lincoln, Mecklenburg, Montgomery, Rowan, Rutherford, Stanly, and Union.

 The main warehouse in Charlotte distributes food to more than 500,000 people living in poverty including nearly 200,000 children and about 40,000 seniors.
 Second Harvest runs almost entirely on food donations with opportunities for volunteers as well.

 Visit Second Harvest Food Bank online to find a donation center near you or to learn more about their initiatives—just one dollar equals seven pounds of food.